-I was recently contacted by a pregnant lady interested in joining Pregnancy Yoga Classes.
-She was confused, as the gym she’s a member of said they didn’t offer Pregnancy Yoga but said she could instead join their Regular Yoga Class.
+I was recently contacted by a pregnant woman interested in joining our Pregnancy Yoga Classes.
+She was confused, as the gym she’s a member of said they didn’t offer Pregnancy Yoga but said she could instead join their regular Yoga Class.
 “Is Pregnancy Yoga the same as a Yoga class?” she asked.
 “No” I replied.
 “I thought so,” she said “as otherwise why would it have a different name?”

-As a yoga teacher, I teach both Prenatal Yoga Classes and General Yoga Classes.
-Here are some ways how Pregnancy Yoga may differ from a General Yoga Class:
+As a yoga teacher, I teach both Prenatal Yoga Classes and general Yoga Classes.
+Here are some ways Pregnancy Yoga differs from a general Yoga Class:

-- The pelvic floor is explored in greater detail with practices that help to strengthen and tone and also soften and release in preparation for birth.
-This awareness assists in the postnatal healing of this area.
+During pregnancy greater emphasis is placed on softening and releasing through the birth canal.
+In a general Yoga Class, this is usually the opposite, the pelvic floor is often held in an engaged position for a long length of time.
+In Pregnancy Yoga, the pelvic floor is explored in greater detail with practices to help strengthen and tone and also soften and release in preparation for birth.
+This awareness also assists in the postnatal healing of this area.

-- Breathing is key to all aspects of yoga.
-In Pregnancy Yoga considerable time is dedicated to exploring a variety of different breathing techniques, enabling a woman to discover her own intuitive way to breathe during pregnancy, labour and the birth of her baby.
+Breathing is ‘King’ and key to all aspects of yoga.
+In Pregnancy Yoga considerable time is dedicated to exploring a variety of different breathing techniques, enabling a woman to discover her own intuitive way to breathe in pregnancy, labour and childbirth.

-- We talk.
-By sharing and listening we also learn from one another.
-Most importantly, we acknowledge the changes as they are happening in this special transition of time.
+We also talk.
+By sharing and listening we support one another.
+Most importantly, we acknowledge the changes as they’re happening in this special transition of time.

-Many yoga teachers are happy to include pregnant women into their General Yoga Class and offer modifications/alternatives to postures which are not suitable for pregnant women.
-However to my mind, a Pregnancy Yoga Class substantially differs from a General Yoga Class, as it offers additional discussions, practices and techniques specifically designed to support women during pregnancy, labour and the birth of baby.
+Many yoga teachers are happy to include pregnant women in their general Yoga Class and offer modifications/alternatives to postures which are not suitable for pregnant women.
+However to my mind, a Pregnancy Yoga Class substantially differs from a general Yoga Class, as it offers additional discussions, practices and techniques specifically designed to support women during pregnancy, labour and the birth of baby.